gpdowney/lightweightLSAT/pages/fundamentals/basics.md

 The LSAC offers several free practice tests on LawHub you can try out.
 You can use these to get a baseline score and try out the interface.
 [You can access LawHub here.][1]

-If you can't afford to pay $100 for LawHub, [you can request free access from the LSAC here][waiver].
+If you can't afford to pay $100 for LawHub, [you can request free access from the LSAC][waiver].

 For test day, there will be many security-theater-type-requirements like what can be in the room, special software you need to install, the size of your earbuds, your camera angle, how many pieces of paper you can have, etc...
 To protect yourself and prevent disruptions, [read the official list of rules on the LSAC's site][4].